Cycle and Coffee, Swanbourne Beach to Swan River

 If you are a walker or runner, Rule Street to Garungup Park makes for a peaceful walk with the option of continuing further.
 Towards Garungup Park in Minim Cove, the houses in this area, are stunningly large and no two are the same.
 I admire the houses that sit very close to the path but at the same time feel a little like a stalker because some of them are very open!
 One man we pass is sipping coffee on his balcony in a white robe, okay its time to move faster!
 Tree screens, fence, window tint perhaps?

-The entire path of this section was flat to cycle, thank goodness.
+The entire shared path of this section was flat to cycle, thank goodness.

 Cycle path towards Garungup Park